ASE-group10/dsw-backend/README.md

 - `real-time-incident-notification-service`: Notifies users about incidents that may affect their routes.
 - `user-profile-information-store`: Manages user profile data and preferences.

+---

 ## Getting Started

 ### Prerequisites

 - Ensure you have Git installed.
 - Ensure you have a Java Development Kit (JDK) installed (version 11 or higher).
-- You may also need Maven installed to build and run each microservice.
+- Maven should be installed to build and run each microservice.

+---

-### Cloning the Repository
+## Cloning the Repository

 To clone this repository along with all submodules, use the following command: